ruancarllo/ruancarllo/README.md

         </a>
       </th>
       <th>
-        <p>Quasar is an educational application that provides an innovative study method, inspired by machine learning and the flow of a social network.
+        <p align="left">Quasar is an educational application that provides an innovative study method, inspired by machine learning and the flow of a social network.
 Its function is to build an infinite collection of random solved questions from the main Brazilian entrance exams.</p>
       </th>
     </tr>
     <tr>